-The primary function of the Counselling Centre is to help students release, develop or direct their personal capabilities.
+The primary function of the Counselling Centre is to help students develop their personal capabilities.
 Through individualized personal counselling and a wide range of programs, students are encouraged and helped to develop their own unique resources and thereby promote personal growth and intellectual development.
 The Centre also serves as a training centre for advanced students in a number of helping professions.
 Services will be offered free of charge to students in three basic areas.

 Through a number of short groups and structured activities, students may actively enhance their learning capabilities.
 Most of the learning programs offered train participants to employ a number of organizational techniques to comprehend and, later, to recall important concepts.
 Specific programs offered through the Centre apply these ideas to the areas of Speed Reading and Comprehension, Organizing Ideas for Term Papers and Essays, and Oral Communication.

 An introduction to cognitive and affective learning strategies and techniques with an emphasis on the application of these techniques in the students' own learning repertoires together with an overview of relevant research from cognitive psychology and related fields.
 Topics covered will include information processing, memory, forgetting, problem solving, metacognition, general and specific learning strategies, learning styles, and affective strategies (3 credit hours).

 In addition to individualized personal counselling, the Centre offers specialized group and/or training programs.
 For many students the fear of testing, fear of asserting one's self and continued mental and physical stress can lead to poor academic performance or personal problems.
 These, and other such difficulties, can be dealt with on either an individual or group basis, depending upon the student's needs.
 The Counselling Centre routinely offers a variety of groups: Assertiveness Training, Developing Healthy Relationships, Mood Management, Test Anxiety, and others on demand.